oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

 In this lab, you will:

-* Create the vector table in Oracle Autonomous Database 26ai
+* Create the vector table in Oracle AI Database 26ai
 * Create the credential
 * Create a procedure to store the document
 * Create a trigger to embed the vectors